StarPlayrX/Swift4me/README.md

 </insert-X>
 ```

 InsertX can also draw minimalistic buttons via this simple markup.
-Button-X's buttons are fully compatible with desktop and touch devices.

 ```html
 <!-- insert a button (styling and behavior supports both desktop and touch devices) -->